DakshMiglani/dak.sh/content/blog/about-me.md

 #### What editors do you use?

-> I primarly use NeoVim and VSCode (that too with vim bindings).
+> I switch around between vim and neovim.

 #### What Desktop Environment / Window Manager do you use?